It's Been a Long Long Time (album): Background and recording

 By November 1967, the Hep Stars had achieved sixteen top-10 singles in Sweden, of which seven had peaked on the top of the chart.
-They were almost equally as successful on Tio i Topp, where they had placed eleven songs, of which five had reached the top spot.
+They were almost equally successful on Tio i Topp, where they had placed eleven songs, of which five had reached the top spot.
 Their success was not only limited to Sweden, as seven singles had also entered Norway's VG-lista.
 They had also released four albums prior (two studio albums and one live album, with Jul med Hep Stars being recorded in December 1967).
 However, outside of the Scandinavian countries, the Hep Stars were virtually unknown.
 They had made several attempts to breach the UK market with "Sunny Girl", however, bitterness between Olga Records and Decca Records successfully hindered a British career.

 However, the chances of gaining an international career had started to appear once again.
 Richard Reese-Edwards approached the Hep Stars, certain of gaining them a successful international career.
 He managed to secure them a performance on the successful British television show Dee Time, which was hosted by Simon Dee, where the Hep Stars performed "It's Nice to Be Back", which had been issued as the B-side of "Malaika" earlier in April 1967.
 However, due to the rivalry between the record labels, "Malaika" was never issued in the United Kingdom as a result of this, meaning that the performance was rendered obsolete.
 Further attempts of international success led them to London.
 However, lead singer Svenne Hedlund, keyboardist Benny Andersson and tour manager Lennart Fernholm are the only Hep Stars members to appear on the recording, which was recorded between 27 November and 11 December 1967.
 Following their return to Stockholm, the band recorded Jul Med Hep Stars at Europafilm Studios and the Gustaf Vasa Church.